 I’m not giving up!
 I just thought you might have some thoughts to help me change this huge ball of negativity into positivity and to learn to live, love, and succeed.

 Thank you for your time.

-Then the car would break down, or I would bounce a check, or I would see a beautiful new outfit that I absolutely could not afford, and I would be rudely reminded that nothing had really changed in my reality, despite the fact that I knew the truth that everything could change.
+Then the car would break down, or I would bounce a check, or I would see a beautiful new outfit that I absolutely couldn’t afford, and I’d be rudely reminded that nothing had really changed in my reality, despite the fact that I knew the truth that everything could change.
 And the darkness would descend on me, too.

 Sometimes I wished I’d never heard about the law of attraction.